ChryssaNab/chryssanab.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Management Science and Technology at Athens University of Economics and Business (2015-2020)
+* BSc in Management Science and Technology at Athens University of Economics and Business (2015 - 2020)
-* Anavryta Experimental Lyceum (2012-2015)
+* Anavryta Experimental Lyceum (2012 - 2015)

 Research experience
 ======

 * Research on the topic of "Customer churn management using machine learning techniques"

- * Batchelor's thesis under supervision of Prof. Emmanouil E. Zachariadis in collaboration with Vodafone Greece
+  Batchelor's thesis under supervision of Prof. Emmanouil E. Zachariadis in collaboration with Vodafone Greece

 Work experience